Chris Ellis (baseball): Arizona Diamondbacks

 On April 10, 2024, Ellis signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
 However, prior to the start of the season on April 25, Ellis' contract was purchased by the Arizona Diamondbacks organization.
 In 15 starts for the Triple–A Reno Aces, he struggled to a 2–7 record and 9.09 ERA with 44 strikeouts across 64 1/3 innings pitched.
 Ellis was released by the Diamondbacks organization on July 24.

 Long Island Ducks

 On August 1, 2024, Ellis signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
 In 7 starts for Long Island, he compiled a 1–1 record and 5.45 ERA with 41 strikeouts over 34 2/3 innings of work.
 He became a free agent following the season.

 Sultanes de Monterrey

 On April 15, 2025, Ellis signed with the Sultanes de Monterrey of the Mexican League.
+He made 39 appearances for Monterrey, compiling an 0-2 record and 3.66 ERA with 37 strikeouts and 19 saves across 39 1/3 innings pitched.